DarkFlippers/unleashed-firmware/documentation/KeyCombo.md

 ### Hardware Reset + Software DFU

-- Press `LEFT` and `BACK` and hold for couple seconds
+- Press `LEFT` and `BACK` and hold for a couple of seconds
 - Release `BACK`
 - Device will enter DFU with indication (Blue LED + DFU Screen)
 - Release `LEFT`

 This combo performs hardware reset by pulling MCU reset line down.
-Then `LEFT` key indicates to boot-loader that DFU mode requested.
+Then `LEFT` key indicates to boot-loader that DFU mode is requested.

 There are 2 cases when it's not working: